 If you’ve built up your cash reserves and simply have it all sitting in a traditional savings account, it may be time to reconsider how you’re storing your money.
 Opening a money market account is a step up from a savings account once you’ve accumulated a certain amount of cash.

-There are certain pros and cons with this type of account, so it’s important to understand what it is and how it works.
-You just might find that your money can better work for you when it’s in a more growth-oriented account such as an MMA.
+There are certain pros and cons with money market accounts, so it’s important to understand what it is and how it works.
+You just might find that your money can better work for you when it’s in a more growth-oriented account such as a money market account.
 Ready to learn more?

 What does a money market account do?